Do Those with Schizoid Personality Disorder Often Suffer from Addiction?

 However, anxiety and depression can all too often lead to a substance use disorder.
 In his book, Seinfeld further states that “drug addiction is the perfect intersection for schizoid and symbiotic experience.”
 The addiction functions as a substitute for human relations.
 Just as some with schizoid personality disorder create emotional attachments with animals or objects, some may create a relationship with an addiction, or use the addiction to eliminate the need for human interaction.

 A study done in the UK of a sampling of treatment centers indicated that 37 percent of people seeking services for drug addiction and 53 percent seeking services for alcohol addiction were also found to have personality disorders.
 Schizoid personality disorder was not specifically isolated, so it’s unclear if those numbers would be higher or lower if only schizoid personality disorder was being studied.
-The Australian Department of Health states that “harmful alcohol and other drug use often co-occurs with personality disorders.”
+MentalHealth.gov states that “More than one in four adults living with serious mental health problems also has a substance use problem.”

 Schizoid personality disorder is approached at a treatment level from several different avenues.
 There are some difficulties in treatment for multiple reasons.

 Because of the nature of the disorder, people with schizoid personality disorder are far less likely to seek treatment in the first place because it means meeting and interacting with other people.
 Since the primary treatment – as it is with all personality disorders – is therapy, that means not only interacting with another person, but interacting on a deep, honest, emotional level – something people with schizoid personality disorder avoid to as great a degree as possible.

 Creating trust and rapport in a therapeutic relationship often takes quite a long time.
 Since those with schizoid personality disorder will seek to keep themselves detached from people in their lives, even their families, that rapport is exceedingly difficult to foster.
 Clinicians will focus their efforts even more closely on establishing a sense of security for their client.